VLAM3D/vulkanmitts/README.md

 * genswigi.py generates two SWIG interfaces files vulkan.ixx and shared_ptr.ixx;
 * swig.exe generates the actual bindings from vulkanmitts.i which includes these generated interface files.

-Because of they are generated from the spec, the bindings are complete, excluding some extensions, but not tested.
+Because of they are generated from the spec, the bindings are mostly complete, excluding some extensions, but not tested.

 Also included is pyglslang, Python binding for the glslang library that implements GLSL to SPIR-V compilation.